 Reveal.
 Introduce your prop slowly but surely by uncovering or revealing it to your audience.
 A bulky object covered in a blanket will ignite interest among your audience.
 Make sure that your audience knows its name, its age, its source or provenance.

 Highlight.
 Take the opportunity to highlight a key feature or features of your prop.
 Keep your highlights short and to the point.
+Just take a look at these police presentation props for an example.

 Distribute.
 When you distribute a prop among your audience you build on one of the critical engagement steps.
 Your audience participates in your presentation.
 When you have an item or items circulating the room do make sure that you retain one yourself and keep the talk going.